-It has been reported by BBC Urdu that about 26 years from now, Indian soldiers went with the intention of raping the Kashmiri women residing in the villages of Kunan and Poshpora.
+It has been reported by BBC Urdu that about 27 years from now on the 23rd Feb 1991, Indian soldiers went with the intention of raping the Kashmiri women residing in the villages of Kunan and Poshpora.
 They raped 30 women in total, all seeking justice until now.

 It was that time when the Indian army was conducting a large-scale military operation so that they could control the people of Kashmir.
 What is known as “cordon and search” operations and are actually a crackdown against the Kashmiris?
 Such search operations are still being carried out and let us discover what happens in them.